HQInterview/BI-developer/README.md

 The endpoint should expose some of the data from the newly created table `valid_offers` based on the request parameters.
 It should return a JSON response with the best deal (discount) for the hotel/checkin/checkout parameters.
 In other words - this API endpoint should return the offer with the best discount.

-Endpoint URL:

-* /offer/best-deal

-Request parameters:
+Request GET parameters:

 * `hotelId`
 * `checkinDate`
 * `checkoutDate`

+Endpoint `/offer/best-deal` with example GET params:

+* `/offer/best-deal?hotelId=1234&checkinDate=2015-11-11&checkoutDate=2015-11-12`

 JSON output: